camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 ### Create the database schema and tables

-In the default Camunda Platform 7 configuration, the database schema and all required tables are automatically created when the engine starts up for the first time.
+In the default Camunda 7 configuration, the database schema and all required tables are automatically created when the engine starts up for the first time.
 If you do not want the database schema and tables to be automatically created, you have to perform the following:

-1. Create a database schema for the Camunda Platform yourself.
+1. Create a database schema for Camunda yourself.
-1. Install the database schema to create all required tables and default indices using our [database schema installation guide][db-schema-install].
+2. Install the database schema to create all required tables and default indices using our [database schema installation guide][db-schema-install].

 When you create the tables manually, you have to configure the engine to **not** create tables at startup by